-When you disconnect from a server, running applications might remain open.
-You can configure how running applications behave when you reconnect to the server.
+Running published applications might remain open when Horizon Client disconnects from a server.
+You can configure how running published applications behave when Horizon Client reconnects to the server.

 About this task

-A Horizon administrator can disable the application reconnection behavior settings in Horizon Client from the command line or by setting a group policy setting.
+You can disable the published application reconnection behavior settings in Horizon Client from the command line or by setting a group policy setting.
 The group policy setting takes precedence over the command-line setting.
 For more information, see the -appSessionReconnectionBehavior option in Horizon Client Command Usage, or the Disconnected application session resumption behavior group policy setting in Scripting Definition Settings for Client GPOs.

-- In the desktop and application selector window of Horizon Client, right-click a remote application and select Settings.
+- In the desktop and application selector window of Horizon Client, right-click a published application and select Settings.